About this day

 Materials for the 21st century Mark Miodownik, University College London

-The distinction between living and non-living things is becoming blurred and is likely to usher in a new materials age.
-Bionic people with synthetic organs, bones and even brains will be the norm.
 Just as we are becoming more synthetic, our man-made environment is changing to become more lifelike – living buildings and objects that heal-themselves are on the horizon.
+Join Mark to discover the future!

 About Mark Miodownik

 Shining light on the brain Gemma Bale, University College London

 How could an old-fashioned light bulb revolutionise hospital brain monitoring?
 Gemma will show you how build a machine to measure brain activity and why this technology should be in the hospitals of the future.

 About Gemma Bale